2023 Trauma Competition call for Abstracts

-The American College of Surgeons Committee on Trauma (ACS COT) has announced a call for abstracts for the 2022 Residents Trauma Papers Competition.
-This is a highly prestigious competition and the winner from our region (Region 15) will be flown out to the Annual Conference in Seattle, WA, US held on 7-13 March 2022 to present their paper in competition with other regional winners from around the world.
-Papers will be presented during the scientific session held on Thursday 10 March 2022.
-All regional winners are expected to attend the COT banquet on Friday 11 March 2022, where the winners of the competition will be announced.
+The American College of Surgeons Committee on Trauma (ACS COT) has announced a call for abstracts for the 2023 Residents Trauma Papers Competition.
+This is a highly prestigious competition and the winner from our region (Region 15) will be flown out to the Annual Conference in Chicago, USA held in March 2023 to present their paper in competition with other regional winners from around the world.
+Papers will be presented during the scientific session held on Thursday 9 March 2023.
+All regional winners are expected to attend the COT banquet on Friday 10 March 2023, where the winners of the competition will be announced.

 The abstracts should describe original research in any aspect of trauma care.
 The topics must be categorised as either: 1) basic laboratory research or 2) clinical investigation.